eNMS-automation/eNMS/README.md

 ## Network automation

 There are four types of task in eNMS:
-Netmiko configuration task: you write a script (plain text or Jinja2 template); the script is sent with netmiko_config_set function.
+- **Netmiko _configuration_ task**: you write a script (plain text or Jinja2 template) which is sent with _netmiko_config_set_ function.
-Netmiko show commands task: the script is a list of “show commands” which output will be displayed in the task logs.
+- **Netmiko _show commands_ task**: the script is a list of “show commands” which output will be displayed in the task logs.
-NAPALM configuration task: you write a script (plain text or Jinja2 template); the script is sent with load_merge_candidate or load_replace_candidate functions.
+- **NAPALM _configuration_ task**: you write a script (plain text or Jinja2 template); the script is sent with _load_merge_candidate_ or _load_replace_candidate_ functions.
-NAPALM getters: the user choose a list of getters which output are displayed in the task logs.
+- **NAPALM _getters_**: the user choose a list of getters which output are displayed in the task logs.
 For each task, you can select a list of target devices.
 All tasks are multithreaded.

 eNMS also provides some scheduling functions:
-Start date: instead of running the task immediately, the task will start at a specific time.
+- **Start date**: instead of running the task immediately, the task will start at a specific time.
-Frequency: the task will be run periodically.
+- **Frequency**: the task will be run periodically.
 This is especially useful for tasks that pull some information from the device, i.e netmiko show commands task / NAPALM getters task.

 ### Simple configuration script with Netmiko